ugognw/cookiecutter-pypaper/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-cookiecutter-pylibrary could always use more documentation, whether as part of the official cookiecutter-pylibrary docs, in docstrings, or even on the web in blog posts, articles, and such.
+cookiecutter-pypaper could always use more documentation, whether as part of the official cookiecutter-pypaper docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/ugognw/cookiecutter-pylibrary/issues.
+The best way to send feedback is to file an issue at https://github.com/ugognw/cookiecutter-pypaper/issues.

 If you are proposing a feature: